at City of Chicago in Chicago, Illinois, United States

 THIS POSITION IS IN THE CAREER SERVICE

-*Availability to work any duty watch is...
+This position requires applicants to...
 For full info follow application link.

 The City of Chicago is an Equal Employment Opportunity and Military Friendly Employer